Independent Clans

 Core identity: Illusionists and wanderers.
 The Ravnos are a nomadic clan with deep roots in South Asian culture, particularly among Romani communities.
 Their signature Discipline, Chimerstry, allows the creation of convincing illusions.
 Their defining weakness is a compulsive vice — each Ravnos has a specific antisocial behavior they are compelled to indulge.

-Origin: The Ravnos trace their lineage to Zapathasura, one of the most powerful Antediluvians known.
-The Ravnos operate under the cultural and philosophical framework of the Romani, and have done so for centuries — a relationship of genuine integration rather than exploitation.
+Origin: The Ravnos trace their lineage to Zapathasura, one of the most powerful Antediluvians confirmed to exist.
+The clan operates under the cultural and philosophical framework of the Romani, and has done so for centuries — a relationship of genuine integration rather than exploitation.
+They are not a European clan with Romani aesthetics bolted on; they emerged from South Asian cultures (particularly the chakravanti tradition) and spread westward with the historical Romani migration.

 The Week of Nightmares (1999): The Ravnos Antediluvian woke.
 This is the only documented case of an Antediluvian awakening in the modern era.
 Zapathasura’s awakening caused every Ravnos vampire on earth to experience uncontrolled frenzy for days.
-The resulting violence killed a significant fraction of the clan.
-Zapathasura was eventually destroyed through the combined effort of several elder supernatural factions including Kuei-jin.
+The resulting violence — Ravnos killing each other, mortals, and anything within reach — killed a significant fraction of the clan.
+Zapathasura was eventually destroyed through the combined effort of several elder supernatural factions including Kuei-jin and, reportedly, three of the Inconnu.
 The Ravnos as a clan survived, barely, in diminished form.
 Note: The Week of Nightmares occurs in the 1999 metaplot, after the chronicle’s 1990 setting.
+In 1990 Zapathasura sleeps and the clan is at full strength.

 Mechanical notes: Ravnos in-clan Disciplines: Animalism, Fortitude, Chimerstry.
-Compulsion weakness: the Storyteller assigns a specific antisocial vice (theft, deception, manipulation) that the vampire must indulge when opportunity presents.
-Failing to indulge requires a Willpower roll.
+Compulsion weakness: the Storyteller assigns a specific antisocial vice (theft, deception, manipulation, gambling, etc.) that the vampire must indulge when opportunity presents.
+Failing to indulge requires a Willpower roll (difficulty 6, or higher as determined by Storyteller based on opportunity proximity).
+The vice is specific and consistent — it is not a broad “do bad things” mandate but a precise behavioral compulsion.

 Assamites (Banu Haqim)